Criticism at Lancashire County Council’s pension fund investments in companies linked to fracking

 Activists have hit out after it was revealed Lancashire County Council’s pension fund invests in companies linked to fracking.

-The county’s fund has invested £187m in oil and gas firms which have fracking interests, according to figures gathered by national campaign group Platform.
+The county’s fund has invested £187m in oil and gas firms which have fracking interests, according to figures gathered by national campaign group Platform – but which have been contested by the authority.

 Our county council opposed shale gas exploration firm Cuadrilla’s planning application to drill at Preston New Road and Roseacre on the Fylde.
 A spokesman said the investment decisions were made externally by national services provider Local Pensions Partnership.